Intertwining relations for diffusions in manifolds and applications to functional inequalities: Introduction

 Let us summarize the content of this paper.
-In Section \ref{Section2}, we recall basic facts about semi-group, deformed parallel translation and the classical commutation at the level of the generators.
-The semi-group considered is stochastically defined on bounded continuous functions.
-In Section \ref{Section3}, we see what an intertwining relation can imply in terms of covariance representation.
-For that, we work under the Bakry-Émery criterion.
-We obtain some applications to measure concentration.
-In Section \ref{Section4}, we introduce twistings, associated semi-groups and their generators.
+In Section \ref{Section2}, we recall basic facts about semigroup, deformed parallel translation and the classical commutation at the level of the generators.
+The semigroup considered is stochastically defined on bounded continuous functions.
+In Section \ref{Section3}, we gives a stochastic proof of intertwining relation for the $\CC^0$ semigroups under the classical Bakry-\'Emery condition.
+It is applied to an asymmetric Brascamp-Lieb inequality and concentration property.
+In Section \ref{Section4}, we introduce twistings, associated semigroups and their generators.
 The goal of Section \ref{Section5} is to find conditions for these generators to be decomposable as a sum of a symmetric positive second order generator and a zero order potential.
-In Sections \ref{Section6} and \ref{Section7}, we obtain conditions to have intertwining relations for the $L^2$ semi-groups on $1$-forms.
-Theorem \ref{P6.2} is a generalization of theorem 2.2 in \cite{ABJ}, in a manifold setting, with the same kind of assumptions: conditions of symmetry and positiveness of the second order operator and bound on the potential.
+In Sections \ref{Section6} and \ref{Section7}, we obtain conditions to have intertwining relations for the $L^2$ semigroups on $1$-forms.
+Theorem \ref{P6.2} is a generalization of Theorem 2.2 in \cite{ABJ}, in a manifold setting, with the same kind of assumptions: conditions of symmetry and positiveness of the second order operator and bound on the potential.
 Theorem \ref{P7.1} extends this result when the second order operator is not symmetric non-negative.
 We achieve to release all assumptions over the second order operator by a stronger bound on the potential.
-These intertwinings are applied in theorems \ref{P6.3} and \ref{P7.3} to obtain generalized Brascamp-Lieb and Poincaré inequalities.
+These intertwinings are applied in Theorems~\ref{P6.3} and~\ref{P7.3} to obtain generalized Brascamp-Lieb and Poincaré inequalities.
+We finish, in Section \ref{Section8} with several illustrations of measures which fail Bakry-\'Emery criterion in different ways and for which our method brings bounds on the spectral gap.
+It improves the previously known lower bound for the classical Cauchy measure.